-This tour is designed for people who can take two weeks off and would like to see best of Central Europe!
-Berlin, Prague, Budapest, Vienna and Munich are only some of the Cities you will centrally stay in during this vacation package by rail!
+Imperial Cities Rail Circle Tour.
+This Imperial Cities Rail Circle Tour is designed for people who can take two weeks off and would like to see best of Central Europe!
+Berlin, Prague, Budapest, Vienna and Munich are only some of the cities you will centrally stay in during this vacation package by rail!

 The rail tour includes unrestricted 2nd-class Rail tickets (see the tableau this is already included in the price of your tour) We can upgrade the tour to first class rail for an extra of US $ 259 per person.
 This includes seat reservations for the long distance rails.
 Here you also find everything else that is included: transfers, rail tickets, tours and admissions.